Published on 25th October, 2017 by Tshering Dorji Bhap

 Zorig Chusum refers to the 13 traditional visual arts and crafts that have been practiced for generations and passed down the ages.
-These arts are expressed through; paintings, carving, sculpture, calligraphy, carpentry, gold, sliver and blacksmithing, bamboo works, weaving and embroidery, pottery, mansonry, paper and incense production.
+These arts are expressed through; paintings, carving, sculpture, calligraphy, carpentry, gold, sliver and blacksmithing, bamboo works, weaving and embroidery, pottery, masonry, paper and incense production.

 Food and Eating Habits

-Eating with spoons is imported culture in Bhutan.
 People generally eat with their hands.
 The mother serves the food when the family members sit on the floor in a circle.
 In many parts of the country people still use plates made of wood (dapa/dam/dolom) and bamboo (bangchungs).
 Before eating some morcels of rice is tossed in the air as offering to the deities and spirits.

 The favorite Bhutanese dishes features spicy red and green chillies, either dried or fresh.
 Ema Datsi (chili with cheese), Paa (sliced pork and beef) and red rice are the common recipes.
 No dish goes without chili.
 People also drink salted butter tea (suja) and alcohol.

 Doma (betel leaf and areca nut eaten with a dash of lime) is carried by many in their pouch.
 Offering of Doma to someone is an act of friendship, politeness and a mark of generosity.